 Stephanie of The Travel Chica

 So, I think it is my time to respond the question.
 After all, I am a blogger too.

 When I was a kid, I dreamed of going to all these places.
 Due to my age, I believed it was nearly impossible to visit those corners of the world.
 As an adult, I have realized that nothing is as complicated as you think.
 It is a matter of perspective and priorities.

 Therefore, if you want to make travel a reality, just act.
 It is beautiful to dream about all things travel but action is what really is going to take you there.
-Plan, ask, execute and leave you fears aside.
+Plan, ask, execute, and leave your fears aside.

-I want give thanks and send a million blessings to all the bloggers who participate in this post.
-Thanks you my dear pals from the bottom of my heart.
-If you like their responses, make sure to visit their websites and start follow them (links are provided).
+I want to give thanks and send a million blessings to all the bloggers who participate in this post.
+Thank you my dear pals from the bottom of my heart.
+If you like their responses, make sure to visit their websites and start to follow them (links are provided).

 Last but not least, I want to thank Inka of Glamour Granny Travels for not responding my question.
 Yes, you read right.
 Read why she didn’t answer the question: